 The largest city by area in the continental U.S., Jacksonville offers it all, from beaches along the Atlantic to lively riverside areas downtown.
-It's not only one of the most underrated vacation destinations, it's a great place to live, so you might want to tour some of the Jacksonville houses for sale while you're here.
+It's often considered one of the most underrated vacation destination.
 It offers the ideal blend of a beach town and a wide range of city attractions, along with Southern charms.
 Check out the more than 6,000 works of art in the Cummer Museum of Art and Gardens overlooking the St. Johns River and the world-class Museum of Contemporary Art.

 You'll want to spend at least one day at the beach, taking advantage of watersports like snorkeling, kayaking, and surfing.
 There's a buzzing craft beer scene when you're in need of a cold one, countless outstanding restaurants, and plenty to do after dark among the vibrant nightlife.

 The Florida Keys stretch some 120 miles from the mainland to Key West.
 A slice of paradise, it's the place to go for enjoying the tropics without a passport.
 The drive down itself makes for a fun adventure, stopping at John Pennekamp Coral Reef State Park on Key Largo for some of the best snorkeling in the continental U.S.

 Key West is renowned for its sunsets and its key lime pie, and from there, you can hop on a boat to visit one of the country's most remote national parks, Dry Tortugas, which hosts an historic fort, a pristine white sandy beach and beautiful coral reefs with colorful fish for snorkeling.